shrocket/personal_website/content/blog/2008-08-19-announcing-this-is-not-a-reading.md

 ---
-title: Announcing: This is Not a Reading!
+title: Announcing - This is Not a Reading!
 date: 2008-08-19
 categories:
   - blahg
   - reading
 ---